stanfordpython/python-handouts/installing-python.md

 3. Create a virtual environment
 4. Install useful packages

-*Disclaimer: These installation instructions have only been tested on Mac OS X - if you find any errors, please let us know!
-In particular, the Windows instructions are entirely untested.*
+*Disclaimer: These installation instructions have only been tested on Mac OS X - if you find any errors on Linux, please let us know!*

 ## Installing Python 3.4.3